 For each file type, the following information is displayed: Type Name, Description, MIME Type, Perceived Type, Flags, Browser Flags, and more.

 FileTypesMan also allows you to easily edit the properties and flags of each file type, as well as

 it allows you to add, edit, and remove actions in a file type.

-This utility works on any version of Windows from Windows 98 to Windows 7.
+This utility works on any version of Windows from Windows XP to Windows 11.

 For using this utility under x64 system, you should download the x64 version.